gauravdiwan89/gauravdiwan89.github.io/_pages/splash-page.md

   - image_path: ../images/structure.png
     alt: "structure"
     title: "Structural annotations of proteins"
     excerpt: 'Proteins are the most fundamental molecule in biology.
 To understand the working of a biological entity, it is important to understand the detailed working of its constituent proteins.
 A fundamental quest in biology is to elucidate the three dimensional structure of proteins, so as to understand the mechanism of the protein and to allow predicts for the effect of mutations on the working of the protein.
 Apart from being able to solve the structures using experimental techniques, which could be challenging and time-consuming, a plethora of computational techniques exist that reasonably predict the structure of certain parts of a protein.
 Most of these computational methods rely on homology, and are thus harder to apply in regions of proteins that are not conserved.
-I am currently developing methods and workflows that can accurately predict such regions using a mixture of homology and structure based methods.
-For example, we used this method to accurately [predict the 3D structure of the NBAS protein](https://www.nature.com/articles/s41436-019-0698-4) involved in Infantile Liver Failure Syndrome - 2, allowing collaborators to build a genotype-phenotype map of the disease.'
+I am currently developing methods and workflows that can accurately predict such regions using a mixture of homology and structure based methods. [expand] For example, we used this method to accurately [predict the 3D structure of the NBAS protein](https://www.nature.com/articles/s41436-019-0698-4) involved in Infantile Liver Failure Syndrome - 2, allowing collaborators to build a genotype-phenotype map of the disease. [/expand]'
     #url: ""
     #btn_label: "Read More"
     #btn_class: "btn--primary"